11 Mixed effects regression and post stratification

 3. Predict and Poststratify: Using the fitted model, predicted probabilities for the outcome are generated for each cell in the poststratification frame (e.g., the predicted probability that a white, middle-aged woman in California supports police reform).

-4. Weighted average: Compute a weighted average of these predicted probabilities is calculated using population weights from the poststratification frame to produce the final MRP estimates.
+4. Weighted average: Compute a weighted average of these predicted probabilities, using population weights from the poststratification frame, in order to produce the final MRP estimates.

 First, we estimate a mixed-effects model with random intercept by state.
 As Ornstein (2023) notes, the accuracy of MRP estimates depends on the predictive performance of this first-stage model, and may be affected by standard problems such as overfitting.
 Since we have already estimated such a model for previous examples, we simply use the same brms model object as before: model.